dkulsh/techwiddeep/content/english/blog/books/ego-is-the-enemy.md

 *Impressing differs from being impressive.*

-*To be a software engineer or to do software engineering?
-Which path will you choose?*
+So, techies: Will you *do* software engineering or just *look* like a software engineer?
+Which path will you choose?

-Building on this distinction, the book explores how ego permeates our lives.

 ---